AayushiChauhan152/AayushiChauhan152/README.md

-<h1 align="center">Hi there 👋</h1>
+<h1 align="center">Hi there 👋</h1><hr>
-<p align="center">A passionate programmer and developer with an interest in backend development.I specialize in backend technologies using Django in Python and Spring in Java.
+<p>A passionate programmer and developer with an interest in backend development.I specialize in backend technologies using Django in Python and Spring in Java.
 I'm always excited to explore new technologies.</p>

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">